 Consisting of 34 panels, the gym box is encompassed by 12,300 square feet of 12 inch insulated wall panels.
 The rest of the building includes 156 panels and 22,100 square feet of 12 inch insulated wall panels, as well as 76 panels of 4 inch solid panels for an additional 1,460 square feet of precast.

 To help control cost, Gage Brothers offered a single element solution for the walls.
 Insulated wall panels were used in the classroom areas to serve as a water barrier, while also providing the necessary durable interior and exterior aesthetic.
-The electrician provided electrical outlets to be cast into these walls, that also included a Grade A finish on the interior that was painted on-site, creating a finished wall.
+The electrician provided electrical outlets to be cast into these walls, which also included a Grade A finish on the interior that was painted on-site, creating a finished wall.

 The school’s mascot is a falcon, which the owner wanted to somehow be incorporated into the exterior panels.
 The precaster embedded the outline of a falcon’s head into the gymnasium’s red exterior wall with a buff color that incorporated both acid-etched and sand-blasted finishes.
 The western meadowlark, one of the most numerous and most conspicuous birds of the South Dakota grasslands, is also prominently featured at the front entrance.